dreamx-market/dreamx-docs/http.md

 501 - Not implemented
 ```

-A Bad Request error can be caused by various reasons, each has a code:
+A Bad Request error can be caused by various reasons, each has a reason code:

 ```
 100 - Validation failed